The Costs That Are Rising Fastest for Older Americans

-Price increases for home heating oil are the worst that older Americans have had to deal with in 2017, The Senior Citizens League says.
+Price increases for home heating oil are the worst that older Americans have been dealing with, The Senior Citizens League says.

 If you thought the 9% increase in propane prices was bad, just look at what's been happening with heating oil.

 The price gushed to an average $3.22 per gallon in 2018, from $2.63 early in 2017.